OpenNebula/one-deploy/roles/helper/certs/README.md

 Role: opennebula.deploy.helper.certs
 ====================================

-A simple role that generates a certificate authority (CA) and then a client certificate signed by that CA.
+A simple role that generates a certificate authority (CA) and then a server certificate signed by that CA.

 Requirements
 ------------